raphCode/master-thesis-muzero/theory.typ

 == !MCTS

-!Mcts is a stochastic !algo that can be applied to !seql decision problems to discover good !as.
+!Mcts (MCTS) is a stochastic !algo that can be applied to !seql decision problems to discover good !as.
 It takes random samples in the decision space and collects the outcomes in a search tree that grows iteratively.
 The tree thus contains statistical evidence of available !a choices.